on September 24, 2021 (last modified on September 22, 2022) • 8 minute read

 Related: Marketing Reporting: The KPIs, Reports, & Dashboard Templates You Need to Get Started

-Considering how analytics and reporting are different, different people and tools are responsible for the job.
+Considering how analytics and reporting are different, different people are responsible for the job.

 Reporting analysts are folks who love to play with raw data to breathe some sense into it.
 Their work translates data into information.